 Ready to party?
-Not for the faint hearted, an explosion of joy and energy- a manifestation of dreams and fantasy- The Carnival of Rio de Janeiro, a world famous festival held before lent every year, is the highest season in Rio.
+Not for the faint-hearted, an explosion of joy and energy- a manifestation of dreams and fantasy- The Carnival of Rio de Janeiro, a world-famous festival held before lent every year, is the best season to be in Rio.

 During the Carnival period, the fun is endless.
 Happening at the peak of summer, when the Cariocas are at their finest; streets blooming with contagious spontaneity, radiant sunshine and indigenous Samba rhythms, there is no time like Carnival.
 Get ready to board the Samba train, here's a rundown of what to expect during the season.